czue/pegasus-docs/teams.md

 The `apps.teams.middleware.TeamsMiddleware` must be included in the list of middleware.
 It must be placed after `django.contrib.auth.middleware.AuthenticationMiddleware`.
-The purpose of this middleware is to set `request.team` based on the current request.
-It uses the `team_slug` from the request path to load the team.
-It will also populate `request.team_membership` based on the authenticated user.
+The purpose of this middleware is to set `request.team` and `request.team_membership` based on the current request.
+It will attempt to load the team as follows:

+* From the `team_slug` in the request path if available
+* From the the current session if available
+* From the user's list of teams if available

-If there is no team matching the `team_slug` the request will terminate with a 404.
+If the `team_slug` is available from the request path but it does not match a team then the request will terminate with a 404.
 Apart from this the middleware does not do any validation of the team or the team membership.
 That is left to the decorators described below.

 ### Views